aldo-gutierrez/bitmasksorter/README.md

 However, when the number of bits is low is faster than Java TimSort.

-If the bitmask is 11_1111_1111_1111_1111 then the first partition uses the mask 10_0000_0000_0000_0000, then the left and right partitions use the mask for the next bit 01_0000_0000_0000_0000, after some iterations and when there is less than a configurable number of bits (16), then we switch to a Count Sort Algorithm (Pigeonhole Sort or two types of Radix Sorter with bits)
+If the bitmask is 11_1111_1111_1111_1111 then the first partition uses the mask 10_0000_0000_0000_0000, then the left and right partitions use the mask for the next bit 01_0000_0000_0000_0000, after some iterations and when there is less than a number of bits in the remaining BitMask we switch to a Java Sort or to a Count Sort Algorithm (Pigeonhole Sort or two types of Radix Sorter with bits)

+In Example 3A there are only two different numbers in the list but the BitMask (m) is big (1111111001111111), In the first partition we use the first bit(1000000000000000), in the next recursive partition/iteration it will detect that all numbers are going to just one partition, so we recalculate the mask, and in this case it will produce a bitMask with value 0 so the sort is complete.

 Optimizations:

-- The partition is only done by the bits in the bit mask as described above
+- The partition is only done by the bits set to one in the BitMask as described above
-- Optimization for small lists and or for the last bits of the mask to chose between Pigeonhole Count Sort or two types of Radix Sorter with bits
+- When the remaining bits in the BitMask are small it switches to a Java Sort or to a Count Sort Algorithm (Pigeonhole Sort or two types of Radix Sorter with bits)
 - Multithreading support

 See an analysis of the performance in the section Speed and Performance